Homily (Reflection) for the Twentieth Sunday of the Year (C) (18th August, 2019) on the GospelJer 38:4-6.8-10;

 Jesus also said that He “came to bring fire to the earth ….”
 We know that fire does a good number of functions both desirable and undesirable ones; purification (Rev. 3:18, 1Pt 1:7), punishment and destruction (Gen 19:24; Matt 3:10,12; Matt 18:8-9; Matt 25:41; Lk 3:17; Mk 9:43), keeping warm (Mk 14:54), preparation of meals (Jn 21:9), among others.
 There are other uses of fire but for the purpose of this homily, we limit ourselves to these.
 Fernando rightly noted that “the fire announced by the prophets and brought by Jesus, purifies and saves.
 It is the fire of his word, his message of salvation ….”
 Fernando Armellini, p.
 199.

-He further stresses, “the message of Jesus is a fire that will cause problems; it will shake up the lives of many people.
+He further stressed, “the message of Jesus is a fire that will cause problems; it will shake up the lives of many people.
 The purveyors of injustice will be disturbed by the gospel” He warns, “Woe to us if it wasn’t” Fernando Armellini, pp. 199-200.

 His coming would inevitably mean division; in point of fact it did.
 That was one of the greatest reasons why the Romans hated Christianity – it tore families in two.
 Over and over again a man had to decide whether he loved better his kith and kin or Christ.
 The essence of Christianity is that loyalty to Christ has to take precedence over the dearest loyalties of this earth.
 A man must be prepared to count all things but loss for the excellence of Jesus Christ (William Barclay, p.
 170).

 Children of God must, “always seek unity, with its starting point the word of God, truth” (Fernando Armellini, p.
 200).
 The gospel of Christ is a message of peace but this must be true peace based on justice and truth.
-God requires His children to do justice, and to love kindness, and to walk humbly with Him, cf. Mic 6:8.
+God requires His children to do justice, and to love kindness, and to walk humbly with your Him, cf. Mic 6:8.

 Bible Reading: Is 9:1-7.
 11:1-9; 1Cor 1:10-17.
 12:12-31; Phil 3:2-11.